-On July 25, 2023, MIAC provided written notice of this incident to approximately six (6) Maine residents at the direction of myCUmortgage, on behalf of myCUmortgage's customer credit unions, the entities that own the data at issue.
+On September 5, 2023, MIAC provided written notice of this incident to approximately three (3) Maine residents at the direction of PHH, the entity that owns the data at issue.

 Written notice was provided in substantially the same form as the letter attached here as Exhibit A.